Teachers and Staff

 Sarah is originally from the San Francisco Bay Area in California.
 She earned her Bachelor’s in Anthropology from St. Mary’s College in CA. Her Montessori training is through the Center for Montessori Teacher Education in New York.
 She first learned about the Montessori method in college studying different educational philosophies.
 Sarah values the quality of a Montessori education and says of her family that they are proud to be “a Montessori family through and through.”

-Angela Harber grew up in a small town in North Mississippi.
+Angela grew up in a small town in North Mississippi.
 She attended the University of Alabama and earned her B.S. in Environmental Science.
 After graduating, Angela moved to Mentone, AL and worked at an amazing environmental education camp, Nature’s Classroom.
 Working with many schools, she noticed a wonderful difference in the Montessori schools, and talked a lot with the various Montessori teachers that brought their students to the camp.
 After moving to Huntsville, Angela immediately inquired about local Montessori schools and met with Mrs. Kathy O’Reilly at MSH.
 She fell in love with the school and program, and began working as the elementary assistant in 2008.
 She followed up with completing the North American Montessori Center Lower Elementary certification.
 She became a co-lead teacher and then a lead teacher.
-Angela will complete her American Montessori Society (AMS) Lower Elementary Credential through the Center for Montessori Training, North Carolina in the summer of 2014.
+Angela holds an American Montessori Society (AMS) Lower Elementary Credential through the Center for Montessori Training, North Carolina.
 Angela enjoys hiking, gardening, and reading.

 When you hear humming or singing around MSH, chances are Kathy Fisher is near!
 Kathy has been on the MSH staff since 1996, and built the music program to include all classes.
 Kathy has maintained a private piano studio in her home in Huntsville since 1969, and has also been teaching piano at the school for nearly a decade.